ldstep/ldstepweblog/src/notes.md

 *Notes are shorter random posts, kinda like a microblog.
 They have [their own RSS feed](https://ldstephens.net/notes-feed.xml).*

 ---

+June 2, 2026, at 5:46:50 PM

+The [migration](https://ldstephens.net/posts/why-i-moved-back-to-gmail-from-fastmail/) from Fastmail to Gmail is complete.
+Now the only email going to Fastmail consists of a few stragglers and some junk.
+Therefore, I set a rule in Fastmail to forward all mail to my Gmail.
+I followed Fastmail's support instructions, but it's not forwarding.
+I'll spend some time tomorrow to see if I can figure it out.

+---
 June 1, 2026, at 9:26:27 AM

 I've been flip-flopping text editors so frequently lately that I'm not sure which one I'm actually using on any given day.
 Whichever one I use, there's always something about it that I don't like and can't change.
 A couple of days ago, I decided to add iA Writer to the mix again.
 This morning I wanted to change the line height and paragraph spacing.
 Well, guess what.
 There is no option to change it.